AlonBarak-dev/Advanced_Shell/Readme.md

 ```

 ## '!!' command
-> This command allows thw user to re-execute the last command.
+> This command allows the user to re-execute the last command.

 ```C
 hello: ls